toolleeo/cli-apps/README.md

 * [ancv](https://github.com/alexpovel/ancv) - Renders your (JSON) resume/CV for online & pretty terminal display.
 * [avail](https://github.com/mufeez-amjad/avail) - Find available times between all your calendars.
-* [cambd-cli](https://github.com/rocktimsaikia/cambd) - A CLI tool to automate the process to access the Cambridge dictionary.
-* [CLI-Dictionary](https://github.com/Lodobo/dict.py) - Scripts for downloading and viewing wiktionary entries from Kaikki.org.
 * [Clipboard](https://getclipboard.app/) - An easy-to-use information management tool that acts like an external brain.
 * [fasttyper](https://github.com/ickyicky/fasttyper) - Fasttyper is minimalistic typing test based on user provided exercising text.
 * [flash-tui](https://github.com/TBS1996/speki) - Flashcard app for the terminal.
 * [Framed](https://github.com/mactat/framed) - A CLI tool that simplifies the organization and management of files and directories in a reusable and architectural manner.
 * [gdir](https://github.com/pafoster/gdir) - A command line tool which queries Google Directions.
 The tool displays results as human-readable text.
-* [Grammatical](https://github.com/pncnmnp/grammatical) - Corrects the spelling and grammar of your text using ChatGPT.
-* [GTT - Google Translate TUI](https://github.com/eeeXun/GTT) - A TUI interface to bring Google Translation in the terminal.
 * [h-m-m](https://github.com/nadrad/h-m-m) - h-m-m (pronounced like the interjection "hmm") is a simple, fast, keyboard-centric terminal-based tool for working with mind maps.
 * [hardv](https://github.com/dongyx/hardv) - A CLI flashcard app for UNIX-compatible systems, conforming to the UNIX philosophy.
 * [hledger](https://hledger.org/) - A is fast, reliable, free, multicurrency double-entry accounting software to track money, investments, cryptocurrencies, time, or any other quantifiable commodity; uses a future-proof plain text file format.